Gaussian estimates for general parabolic operators in dimension 1: Abstract

 We derive in this paper Gaussian estimates for a general parabolic equation $u_{t}-\big(a(x)u_{x}\big)_x= r(x)u$ over $\R$.
 Here $a$ and $r$ are only assumed to be bounded, measurable and $\mathrm{essinf}_\R a>0$.
 We first consider a canonical equation $\nu (x) \partial_{t}p - \partial_{x }\big( \nu (x)a(x)\partial_{x}p\big)+W\partial_{x}p=0$, with $W\in \R$, $\nu$ bounded and $\mathrm{essinf}_\R \nu>0$, for which we derive Gaussian estimates for the fundamental solution:

-where $T$ is a corrector satisfying appropriate properties.
+Here, the function $T$ is a corrector, for which we are able to derive appropriate properties using one-dimensional arguments.
 We then show that any solution $u$ of the original equation could be divided by some generalized principal eigenfunction $\phi_\gamma$ so that $p:=u/\phi_\gamma$ satisfies a canonical equation.
 As a byproduct of our proof, we derive Nash type estimates, that is, Holder continuity in $x$, for the solutions of the canonical equation.

 {\bf Key-words:} Gaussian estimates, parabolic equation, corrector, generalized eigenfunctions, Nash type estimates.

 {\bf AMS classification:} 35B40; 35K10; 35K15